A spicy, chilled soup with vibrant color and over-the-top flavor. It doesn’t get any fresher tasting than this.

 It would be easy to do too.
 I have at least six favorite gazpacho recipes I could share with you right now, for instance.
 And I plan to make this a gazpacho summer, so will have even more by September.

 So here you go.
-Whip this up for your Memorial Day festivities, and let me know if you want me to keep the gazpacho recipes coming.
+Whip up this Spicy Cucumber Gazpacho to celebrate spring, and let me know if you want me to keep the gazpacho recipes coming.
 Roasted Red Bell Pepper and Fennel Gazpacho anyone?

 Spicy Cucumber Gazpacho